elm/projects/README.md

 In the end, I think this would be **an interactive website that approximates a college-level data structures course, but probably more fun!** All the learning would be directed towards practical problems that folks actually have at the moment, and it will save them a bunch of time!

 > Some curration will be necessary to make this great.
 For example, there would have to be some process for including packages in these numbers.
 For example, if there is a package that is just has worse performance in all cases, it does not seem like a good use of time for people perusing this website.
-Ultimately, I think this project would need some coordination with core community members, so please talk about your work on the [elm-dev mailing list](https://groups.google.com/forum/#!forum/elm-dev) to get feedback as early as possible!
+Ultimately, I think this project would need some coordination with core community members, so please talk about your work on [elm slack](http://elmlang.herokuapp.com) or [elm discourse](https://discourse.elm-lang.org) to get feedback as early as possible!

 <br>

 ## Package Search

-The search feature of [package.elm-lang.org](http://package.elm-lang.org/) is quite rudimentary.
+The search feature of [package.elm-lang.org](https://package.elm-lang.org/) is quite rudimentary.
 Community members have already created “type search” [like this](http://klaftertief.github.io/elm-search/) which is really cool, but I think we would benefit from a more traditional search feature as well.

 Here are some ideas: